Lahore University of Management Sciences: Syed Babar Ali School of Science and Engineering

 David Miliband, former Secretary of State for Foreign and Commonwealth Affairs of UK at LUMS.

-The School of Science and Engineering, named after Syed Babar Ali, is a school within LUMS modelled on MIT no boundaries approach.
+The School of Science and Engineering, named after Syed Babar Ali, is a school within LUMS modelled on an MIT no-boundaries approach.
 It offers undergraduate programs in Biology, Chemistry, Chemical Engineering, Computer Science, Electrical Engineering, Mathematics and Physics; and graduate programs in Computer Science, chemistry, physics, electrical engineering and Mathematics.
-A vast majority of BS graduates join leading graduate and Phd programs of some of the leading universities of the world such including ETH Zürich, MIT, Cornell, UC Berkeley, Stanford and Dartmouth college.
+A vast majority of BS graduates join leading graduate and PhD programs of some of the leading universities of the world such including ETH Zürich, MIT, Cornell, UC Berkeley, Stanford and Dartmouth college.
 The school is headed by Dr. Muhammad Sabieh Anwar.